Duration: 14:00 minutes

 Premiere: October 3, 2008 in Terrance Park, OH by Joelle Harvey, soprano and Allen Perriello, piano

-Each of the eight movements is relatively short – some movements no more than brief flashes of sound.
-In several songs, the vocalist is asked to not only sing, but also whistle and hum as well, to lend a “voice” to the wordless song of the moon.
+Each of the eight movements is relatively short – some no more than brief flashes of sound.
+In several songs, the vocalist is asked to not only sing, but to whistle and hum as well, to lend a “voice” to the wordless song of the moon.

 The title comes from another poem of Carl Sandburg, called “Silver Wind,” in which he writes:

 And another long breath for the silver soprano melody of the moon songs

 in the light nights when the earth is lighter than a feather,

 the iron mountains lighter than a goose down-